Telerik and Kendo UI Design Kits for Figma

 Design files for Figma—building blocks that match the Telerik UI for Blazor components.

-To enable efficient collaboration between designers and developers, we created three Telerik and Kendo UI Kits for Figma: Material, Bootstrap, and Telerik Default.
-Each UI kit corresponds to one of the themes that ship with the Telerik UI for Blazor components.
+To enable efficient collaboration between designers and developers, we created multiple Telerik and Kendo UI Kits for Figma.
+Each UI kit corresponds to one of the themes that ship with the Telerik UI for Blazor components:

 These polished UI kits include pre-made, reusable design components that follow the atomic design principles.